How to Hot Rod File Transfer Performance on Storj DCS

 However, Uplink is limited in some of its options for parallelism.
 For instance, when files are uploaded to Uplink, erasure coding occurs on the client side resulting in a 2.68x upload multiplier.
 This means that users have to upload 2.68 times the original data to use the Uplink service.
 Further, when uploading 64MB or smaller files, multi-transfers need to occur creating the parallelism effect, since Uplink does not support moving more than one file at a time.

 So, for the purposes of demonstrating uploads and downloads for many smaller files, we will use Rclone.
 Rclone is a tool intended to manage files on various cloud storage providers, and it works very well with Storj, too.
 While files smaller than 64MB will still not be able to take advantage of segment parallelism, Rclone offers the ability to process multiple file transfers at once.

-When working with small and medium-sized files, the optimal parallelism is limited by the segment, or “chunk”, size.
-With Rclone and usage of Gateway MT, this segmentation is referred to as “concurrency.”
+When working with small and medium-sized files, the optimal parallelism is limited by the segment, or "chunk", size.
+With , this segmentation is referred to as "concurrency."
 So for example, a 1GB file would be optimally uploaded to Storj with the following command:

 In this example, there are a couple additional flags.
 Here's what those do:

 - --progress shows the current progress of the transfer